 - Impact (the long-term and/or systemic change achieved).

 When designing logic models, it is often helpful to begin with a series of “if/then” statements as a means of clarifying how the goals of the program can be achieved through its proposed activities.
-This can also serve as a means of designing activities that will lead to outcomes the program can realistically achieve within the designated time.
+This can also serve as a means of designing activities that lead to outcomes the program can realistically achieve within the designated time.
 Logic models are most useful when they can be linked to specific evaluation measures.

 Step 5.
 Measurement Matrix

+Since the principal goal of the Evidence Generation initiative is to assist organizations in developing evidence to support their program activities, a review of existing measures is an important element of the process.
+Specific measures are linked to each agency’s logic model by a measurement matrix summarizing the measures and the data necessary to create them.
 In many cases, affiliated agencies already collect a large quantity of information, and much of it can be used to produce essential measures.
 The measurement matrix identifies these existing sources of information.
-Few agencies, on the other hand, are able to collect the type and amount of data necessary to create appropriate measures for all of their key program components.
-Our measurement matrix identified the gaps and we used it to discuss recommended strategies for data enhancement with staff from affiliated agencies.
+Few agencies are already able to collect the type and amount of data necessary to create appropriate measures for all of their key program components.
+An effective measurement matrix identifies gaps used to discuss recommended strategies for data enhancement.

-Each matrix included several ratings that reflected our assessment of data reliability and importance.
-“Reliability” estimates whether an agency is capable to collecting accurate and consistent measures based on existing routines.
-“Importance” balances what can be learned from individual measures against our assessment of how difficult it would be for an organization to collect reliable data.
+Each matrix includes several ratings that assess data reliability and importance.
+“Reliability” estimates whether an agency is capable of collecting accurate and consistent measures based on existing routines.
+“Importance” balances what can be learned from individual measures against how difficult it would be for an organization to collect reliable data.
+The measurement matrix also helps agencies to distinguish between process and outcome measures.
+Both types of measurement are important for evaluation research.

 Step 6.
 Recommendations

-Recommendations were crafted with full knowledge of the constraints that faced each agency, and what we believed were the most pressing things of interest to that agency.
-If the agency was in serious need of basic data collection, the recommendations focused on that task.
-If the agency had a lot of sound data resources, but needed to begin implementing a strategy for formal evaluation, the recommendations pointed that out.
-The recommendations drew on material from all previous steps, including the results of the PEvGen, the theory of change, logic model, routine practices document, and the measurement matrix.
+After completing Steps 1 through 5, the Evidence Generation team crafts a specific set of recommendations.
+The recommendations reflected what may have been learned about the agency’s needs, together with suggestions for how the agency could proceed with building up its evaluation capacity.
+Recommendations are crafted with full knowledge of the constraints facing an agency and the most pressing items of interest to the agency.
+If an agency is in serious need of basic data collection, recommendations focus on that task.
+If an agency has a lot of sound data resources but needs to begin implementing a strategy for formal evaluation, the recommendations point that out.
+Recommendations draw on material from all previous steps, including the theory of change, logic model, routine practices document, and the measurement matrix.

 Step 7.
 Special Projects

-The special projects in Step 7 had several benefits: 1) they allowed the Evidence Generation initiative to work with each agency for a long period of time and at a natural pace, according to each agency’s expectations and needs for assistance; 2) they allowed us to spread our efforts among affiliated agencies more evenly and more strategically, and 3) they allowed us to assist agencies with tasks that were important for future evaluation efforts but that may not be directly related to the first 6 Steps in the process.
-Example of a Special Project
+Once an affiliated agency has worked through the first 6 steps of the Evidence Generation process, the agency may be invited to propose special projects.
+Special projects have several benefits: 1) they allow the Evidence Generation initiative to work with each agency for longer periods of time at a natural pace, according to each agency’s expectations and needs for assistance; 2) they allow efforts to be spread among affiliated agencies more evenly and more strategically, and 3) they support assistance with tasks that are important for future evaluation efforts but that may not be directly related to the first 6 Steps in the process.

 Implementation is Key